EL/W-2090: India

-In March 2004, as a part of a tri-partite deal among Israel, India, and Russia, Israel and India signed a deal, overall worth US$1.1 billion, as per which IAI would deliver the Indian Air Force three AEW&C radar systems, each of which was worth approximately $350 million.
-India signed a deal with Ilyushin of Russia for the supply of three Il-76 A-50 heavy airlifters, which were to be used as platforms for these radar systems, for US$500 million.
+On 2 March 2004, a deal worth US$1.1 billion was signed between Israel and India as per which IAI would deliver the Indian Air Force three Phalcon AEW&C radar systems.
+The systems were estimated to cost approximately $350 million each and would be delivered within 44 months.
+The deal followed a preliminary agreement in October 2003.
+India signed a deal with Ilyushin of Russia for the supply of three Il-76TD heavy airlifters, which were to be used as platforms for these radar systems, for US$500 million each.

 The first aircraft was delivered to India on 25 May 2009, landing at Jamnagar AFS in Gujarat, completing its 8 hour long journey from Israel.
 After entering the Indian airspace the aircraft was escorted by 3 MiG-29 and Jaguars each.
 This marked the first AWACS of the Indian Air Force.
-Director of was inducted into No. 50 Squadron on 28 May.
-Deliveries were completed by 2011.
+It was inducted into No. 50 Squadron on 28 May.
+The aircraft had been delivered to Israel for radar integration on 20 January 2008.
+The second aircraft was delivered in 2010.
+The third aircraft (KW-3553) was delivered to Israel for radar integration on 8 October 2010.
+All the aircraft were delivered by 2011.

 India had plans to procure 2 additional AWACS of the same type.
 But the price was a hindrance.
 As per report in October 2017 the Indian government was ready for $800 million but OEMs wanted $1.3 billion for the deal.
 This was a result of the sudden increase in price of Il-76.
 On 11 September 2018, the deal, worth around $800 million, was ready to be cleared by the Cabinet Committee on Security (CCS) after multiple delays.
 By then, the Phalcon system was an integral part of IACCS.
 In August 2020, India was reportedly ready to approve the deal for around $1 billion, with scheduled delivery within the next 3 or 4 years with upgrades.
 The acquisition plan was derailed earlier multiple times. however the acquisition plan did not move ahead as of 2022 and IAF revealed plans to operate some AEW&Cs on lease from international market as intermediate measure until indigenous Netra Mk 2 is procured.